Killing of Baiba Saulite

-Baiba Saulite was a mother of two originally from Latvia who was shot dead outside her home in Swords, Dublin on 19 November 2006.
+Baiba Saulite was a mother of two originally from Latvia who was shot dead outside her home in Swords, County Dublin on 19 November 2006.

 Background

 Her children were taken from the Republic of Ireland by her former partner 'Mr A' in December 2004 and returned in September 2005.
 He had pleaded guilty to abducting the children and was sentenced to two years imprisonment.
 At the time of the killing he was already serving a four-year sentence for his part in a plan to export stolen cars to the Middle East.

 After his conviction, Baiba wrote a twelve-page victim impact statement saying that she was very worried for her safety.
 She was shot dead five days later.

 Nobody was ever convicted of her murder.

 Aftermath

 Her solicitor was under armed Garda protection after the murder, despite denials from Gardaí at the time.

 Detective Garda Walter O'Sullivan said he believed that Ms Saulite was specifically targeted, that information gathered during the investigation suggested a contract had been taken out on her.
 He said suspects were identified and prosecution recommended when sending the case to the Director of Public Prosecutions.
 The DPP chose not to prosecute, which surprised O'Sullivan.